Chinese fruit imports continue to grow despite the pandemic

 Shanghai Fruit Expo helps exporters

-“For three years, international travel has been virtually paralyzed.
-However, as China battled the pandemic, the national economy had never stopped.
-Our foreign friends in the fruit industry must be very interested in visiting mainland China after four years,” Kurt said.
-“For those who do not have time to visit both fairs, I suggest that those entrepreneurs who are interested in developing their business in the mainland China market come to the Shanghai Expo.
+«For three years, international travel has been practically paralyzed.
+However, while China fought the pandemic, the national economy had never stopped.
+Our foreign friends in the fruit sector must be very interested in visiting mainland China after four years,” said Kurt. «For those who do not have time to visit both fairs, I suggest that those entrepreneurs who are interested in developing their businesses in the mainland China market go to the Shanghai Expo.
 No doubt about that".

 Source